Belarus diary: One protester’s week on the streets in Minsk

 We eventually ended up in front of a nearby shopping mall with other protesters.
 They were chanting, “Lukashenko, go away!”
 When a busload of security forces eventually came there, too, we decided to lock arms in a chain.
 They were yelling at us, threatening to beat and kill us.
 One policeman started beating the guy right next to me with his baton.

 My girlfriend grabbed my hand and pulled me away.
 We were running when we heard three blasts in the distance, which I later understood were the stun grenades.
-Everywhere we walked, there were badly injured people in the streets who said they’d been beaten by the police.
-Some hadn’t even been protesting.
+Everywhere we walked, there were badly injured people in the streets who said they had been beaten by the police.
+Some had not even been protesting.
 They were just in the wrong place at the wrong time.

-We called for an ambulance to help one man, but it said it couldn’t be there for an hour because there were so many injured people.
+We called for an ambulance to help one man, but it said it could not be there for an hour because there were so many injured people.

 It’s hard to even explain how I was feeling.
 It was scary to see the violence, as if it was a war zone.
-But seeing the crowds of people in the center of the city, all united in one cause, you really feel like there’s a chance to win and a chance to change things.
+But seeing the crowds of people in the center of the city, all united in one cause, you really feel like there is a chance to win and a chance to change things.

 I asked my friends to go protest with me again, but a lot of them were scared.
 Shouldn’t the police be protecting us instead of hurting us?

 Along with three friends, I joined a group of protesters in front of a store near my home.
 It was peaceful.
 We were just chanting, “Alive Belarus.”
-But then some special forces officers arrived and started throwing stun grenades in our direction to break up the crowd.
+But then some Special Forces officers arrived and started throwing stun grenades in our direction to break up the crowd.

 I yelled at my friends, “Go back to the car!”
 We hid there.